openstack/python-ironicclient/doc/source/api_v1.rst

 Bare Metal Provisioning Service.

-For example, to manipulate nodes, you interact with an `ironicclient.v1.node`_ object.
+For example, to manipulate nodes, you interact with an :py:class:`ironicclient.v1.node.Node` object.
-You obtain access to nodes via attributes of the `ironicclient.v1.client.Client`_ object.
+You obtain access to nodes via attributes of the :py:class:`ironicclient.v1.client.Client` object.

 Usage
 =====

 Get a Client object
 -------------------
-First, create an `ironicclient.v1.client.Client`_ instance by passing your credentials to `ironicclient.client.get_client()`_.
+First, create an :py:class:`ironicclient.v1.client.Client` instance by passing your credentials to :py:meth:`ironicclient.client.get_client()`.
 By default, the Bare Metal Provisioning system is configured so that only administrators (users with 'admin' role) have access.

 .. note::

-    Explicit instantiation of `ironicclient.v1.client.Client`_ may cause
-    errors since it doesn't verify provided arguments, using `ironicclient.client.get_client()` is preferred way to get client object.
+   Explicit instantiation of :py:class:`ironicclient.v1.client.Client` may cause errors since it doesn't verify provided arguments, using :py:meth:`ironicclient.client.get_client()` is preferred way to get client object.

 There are two different sets of credentials that can be used::